 I go into more detail regarding each example below.

 A mouse is an input device that uses "point and click" technology to interact with a computer.
-Modern mice typically have two buttons, the left button and right button, with a scroll wheel in between the two.
-The device was named a "mouse" because the inventors thought that the wire that connects the device to the computer resembles a mouse tail.
+Modern mice usually have two buttons, the left button and right button, with a scroll wheel in between the two.
+The device was named a "mouse" because the inventors thought that the wire that connects the device to the computer resembled a mouse tail.
 Nowadays, mice often connect to the computer using wireless technology.